 Preparation Breeds Success: Concrete Preparation Techniques

 “By failing to prepare, you are preparing to fail”.
 A term not commonly associated with surface preparation, but one that neatly summarises its importance.
 Surface preparation is critical to the success of an application, particularly in terms of concrete preparation.
-When applying any Belzona coatings to a concrete surface, there are three key points that must be met.
-In order to achieve the desired optimum bond, it is necessary to have:
+When applying any Belzona materials to a concrete surface, there are three key points that must be met.

 Without adhering to these recommendations, the likelihood of achieving a successful application is diminished, leading to application failure and vulnerabilities such as holidays.
 This post will continue to explore the importance of the concrete preparation, the methods available to applicators and how the recognised standard can be achieved.